· Order in Council / Information and Privacy Statutes Amendment · in-force

 What changed

-- Specific section references within the former Act are updated to correspond with the new Acts, such as section 17(2)(b) of the former Act becoming section 20(2)(b) of the Access to Information Act.
+- Updates specific section references within the former Act to correspond with the new Acts, such as section 17(2)(b) of the former Act becoming section 20(2)(b) of the Access to Information Act.

-- Specific statutory authorizations for information disclosure under the former Act are removed from regulations, such as the Beverage Container Recycling Regulation and Designated Material Recycling and Management Regulation.
+- Removes specific statutory authorizations for information disclosure under the former Act from regulations, such as the Beverage Container Recycling Regulation.

 Why it matters

-- Clarifies the legal framework for information access and privacy by distinguishing between public access to government records and the protection of personal information.
+- Clarifies the legal framework for information access and privacy by ensuring consistency in statutory language across numerous provincial Acts and regulations, distinguishing between public access to government records and personal information protection.

 - Reflects a structural shift in how information governance is legislated in Alberta, moving from a single comprehensive act to a bifurcated system.